bboyle/relevance/Readme.md

 Only show what is relevant, making the interface simpler for the user.
 Simply put, you may consider a *relevant* element to be *visible*, whilst *irrelevant* elements are *hidden*.

+### Accessibility

+As noted in the HTML5 spec, do not flag elements as irrelevant if you want to temporarily hide them (e.g. tabbed interfaces).
+Use `.hide()` from jquery core in those situations.
+Use this library when elements are irrelevant.
+Tabbed interfaces still use *progressive disclosure* techniques, but **should not** use this script.

 ## Related concepts

 * `relevant`, XForms